Jump to:

 Pulmonary Management

 • Restrictive lung disease is the most common cause of mortality for children with SMA.
 All children with SMA 1 and about 1/3rd of those with SMA-2 will develop respiratory insufficiency or failure during childhood.
-Therefore establishment with a pulmonary specialist is important early on during the time of initial diagnosis.
-Management options include noninvasive ventilatory support as well as invasive support with tracheostomy and a ventilator.
+Therefore, establishment with a pulmonary specialist is important early on during the time of initial diagnosis.
+Management options include noninvasive ventilatory support (such as noninvasive nasal ventilation) as well as invasive support with tracheostomy and a ventilator.

 • Immunization against influenza, pneumococcus and respiratory syncytial virus is recommended as a preventative strategy.